MircoT/AI-Project-PlannerEnvironment/README.md

 ## Run the application

-You can create your Agent in the agents_dir, like MyAgent example.
+You can create your Agent in the *agents_dir*, like MyAgent example.
 The name of the file must be the same of the class that you create.
-The class must inherit from LogAgent and you have to implement the method solve.
+The class must *inherit from LogAgent* and you have to implement the method *solve*.

-You can put your configuration file in cfg_dir.
+You can put your configuration file in *cfg_dir*.
 These files must be with json extension and they must respect the sintax of the environment, like in the examples that you can see in this directory.

 To run the application simply execute the main.py file: